1 DAY FACE TO FACE

 - Medical conditions: Such as cardiac conditions, epilepsy, diabetes, asthma, and other respiratory conditions

 - Substance Misuse: High intake of common drugs and alcohol, including illicit drugs

 - Awareness of stress manage techniques and available support

 - Other Conditions: Allergic reactions, bleeding, chest pain, choking/airway obstruction, fractures, near drowning, respiratory diseases, seizures, shock, stroke, altered or loss of consciousness, causality with no signs of life, excessive intake of poisoning and toxic substances (including chemical contamination).

-If you have completed a first aid course within the last 3 years, we may require evidence of prior learning.
+If you have completed a Provide First Aid course within the last 3 years, we may require evidence of prior learning.

 Exercise and Sports Science Australia (ESSA) – 3 CPD points